Bike Space Straps Trial

 2012 BART Bicycle Plan

-The BART Bicycle Plan and Appendices and Model outline specific strategeis to implement over the next ten years to make it easier to use a bicycle to get to and from BART.
+The BART Bicycle Plan and Appendices and Model (or Investment Tool) outline specific strategies to implement over the next ten years to make it easier to use a bicycle to get to and from BART.
 The plan's goal is to double the percentage of passengers who access BART by bicycle from approximately 4% to 8% by 2022.
 The strategies within the plan are organized into five areas: cyclist circulation, plentiful parking, beyond BART boundaries, bikes on BART and persuasive programs.
 The plan also includes a model that can be used to predict the benefit of different types of bike access improvements.

 Bike Parking Capital Plan